Amitsur complex

 In algebra, the Amitsur complex is a natural complex associated to a ring homomorphism.
-It was introduced by Amitsur (1959).
+It was introduced by Shimshon Amitsur.
 When the homomorphism is faithfully flat, the Amitsur complex is exact (thus determining a resolution), which is the basis of the theory of faithfully flat descent.

 The notion should be thought of as a mechanism to go beyond the conventional localization of rings and modules.